 DMPs can be useful if you have a temporary financial problem for a few months or a year or two, or as a long term way of clearing your debts, but you need to be wary of DMPs that will go on for too long.

 A couple of readers have asked about mortgage fixes when they have a poor credit record or simply a lot of other debt: Ms A: We are in a DMP and we were told it would make it very hard to remortgage.
 So we are now on Santander’s SVR and it’s over 7%.
 Can we really just ask them for a new fix and they won’t say no?
 Mr B: I'm worried about talking to Nationwide when our current mortgage fix ends. … [Read more...]

 A reader said she was scared about starting a Debt Management Plan (DMP).
 Her worries were that her husband's credit rating would be affected and that she would get lots of phone calls from creditors.
-A DMP is supposed to help with your debt problems, not increase them, so I thought it would be useful to look at the common concerns people have before they start DMPs.
-I am assuming here you are … [Read more...]
+Another reader has asked if he can get a new mortgage fix if he is in a DMP I thought it would be useful to look at the most common concerns people have about DMPs.
+Setting up a … [Read more...]

 For many years Gregory Pennington (GP), part of the Financial Wellness Group (FWG), has charged its clients monthly fees for running Debt Management Plans (DMPs) But MaPS awarded Gregory Pennington a contract that began on 1 February 2023.
 And it can't charge fees for DMPs under this contract.
 StepChange, Payplan and CAP have always provided "fee-free" DMPs, where all a client's payments go … [Read more...]